What we know about missing Titanic tourist submarine

 The Dawood family released a statement about the father and son saying: “We are very grateful for the concern being shown by our colleagues and friends and would like to request everyone to pray for their safety.”

-The fifth person has not been confirmed but is believed to be OceanGate Expeditions CEO Stockton Rush.
+The fifth person was confirmed to be OceanGate Expeditions CEO Stockton Rush, in a statement by the company on Tuesday afternoon.

 OceanGate offers excursions to shipwrecks and other deep-sea voyages for paying customers.
 In recent years, trips to view the Titanic shipwreck have become increasingly popular.